 Resident of nowhere

-A common grey area in tax law created a loophole that enabled numerous travelers, especially digital nomads, to evade tax obligations by not establishing definitive tax residency.
-This used to be true; nonetheless, the growing trend of globalization and the expansion of temporary visa options have prompted stricter measures against tax avoidance through constant border-hopping.
+A grey area in tax law once allowed many travelers, especially digital nomads, to avoid taxes by not establishing clear tax residency.
+However, with globalization and more temporary visa options, stricter rules have been introduced to prevent tax avoidance through constant travel.

 Visas are not permanent residence permits.